 Frinton-on-Sea developed as a seaside resort late in the nineteenth and early twentieth centuries.
 Development on the seafront and green was controlled by Sir Richard Powell-Cooper.
 This control, similar to Peter Bruff's in Clacton, allowed for the town to grow to a masterplan.

-The Esplanade in particular is a fine example of Victorian splendour of seaside resorts, with the red brick buildings adorned with typical seaside architectural detailing.
+The Esplanade in particular has fine examples of Victorian and Edwardian splendour of seaside resorts, with the red brick buildings adorned with typical seaside architectural detailing.

 The Clock Tower shelter and former Grand Hotel, Frinton